dmbarbour/wikilon/docs/AwelonLang.md

         2 = [1 succ]
         42 = [41 succ]

 Definition of `succ` and `zero` - and hence our model for natural numbers - is in theory left to our developers.
 For example, we could select between a recursive sum encoding (`type Nat = μN.(1+N)` where `type (A+B) = ∀r.(A→r)→(B→r)→r`) or a Church encoding (`type Nat = ∀x.(x→x)→x→x`).
-In practice, however, runtime support for *Accelerators* determines which model will be favored.
-And the performance for natural numbers should be primitive.
-For more sophisticated number types, it's feasible to build a tower of numbers via *Editable Views*.
+In practice, however, *Accelerators* will determine which model will be favored, because nobody is going to accept unary processing of numbers at runtime.
+A `(nat)` annotation could direct rewriting from `[41 succ]` to `42`.

-*Note:* I've frequently considered a hard-coded interpretation, e.g. the Church encoding `N = [(c a)^N d]`, to guarantee stable meaning across all Awelon dictionaries.
-But this hardly seems worthwhile in context of the many other data types we will build above natural numbers.
+Awelon will rely on *Projectional Editing* and *Accelerators* to support a numerical tower above natural numbers.
+Fully modeling the foibles of floating-point numbers will be non-trivial, but necessary to take advantage of floating point arithmetic units.

 ## Embedded Texts